tomasz90/auto-dca/README.md

     * Then user has to deposit some funds on AccountManager to cover future transaction fees.
     * And lastly user has to give approval for AccountManager contract address.

-After all these steps Gellato will do the rest, it will be investing your stablecoins (or the other tokens) in a constant intervals.
+After all these steps Gelato will do the rest, it will be investing your stablecoins (or the other tokens) in a constant intervals.

 In this example we invest 1 Dai every 2 min trading for WETH (Rinkeby test network):